Legacy

 Clean Water Initiative

-Moon Water, founded by Jose Rene E. Mondejar Sr., was introduced to ensure the distribution of clean drinking water for students, faculty, and staff of JE Mondejar Computer College.
+Moon Water, founded by Jose Rene E. Mondejar Sr., was introduced to help ensure the distribution of clean drinking water for students, faculty, and staff of JE Mondejar Computer College.

 Today, this initiative forms part of Mondejar Waters, dedicated to clean water distribution and responsible water solutions.